vegaprotocol/documentation/docs/concepts/deposits-withdrawals.md

 :::note Go deeper
 Before running the deposit function, you must run the ERC20-standard approve function to authorise the bridge smart contract as a spender of the target token.
 This will only allow a specific amount of that token to be used by the bridge.
 This can be done directly or through a Vega app.

-Read about the ERC-20 token standard: [EIP-20: Token Standard proposal](https://eips.ethereum.org/EIPS/eip-20)
+Read about the ERC-20 token standard: [EIP-20: Token Standard proposal ↗](https://eips.ethereum.org/EIPS/eip-20)
 :::

 After a successful deposit transaction, wheter done directly or through Vega Console, the `Asset_Deposited` event will be emitted for use by the Vega event queue.